William Kenner

-William Kenner (June 4, 1774 – May 10, 1824) was a shipping magnate, slave trader, and cotton broker in territorial Mississippi and New Orleans, Louisiana in the United States.
+William Kenner (June 4, 1774 – May 10, 1824) was an American shipping magnate, slave trader, and cotton broker in territorial Mississippi and New Orleans, Louisiana in the United States.
 He also owned large sugar plantations along the Mississippi River that were worked by an enslaved labor force.
 Kenner is remembered as an "influential spokesman for the mercantile community throughout the region."

 Biography

 Born on June 4, 1774, in Caroline County, Virginia, William Kenner settled in the Natchez District in the 1790s.
 (Note: Some sources suggest his birth year was 1776; this article sources the 1774 birth year from the Dictionary of Louisiana Biography.)
 He was named a "justice of the peace and quorum" of Adams County, Mississippi Territory in 1797.
 In 1801, Kenner sold 550 acres on Sandy Creek to Abijah Hunt.
 In November 1801, planter and merchant Ebenezer Rees sold Kenner a 764-acre property in Adams County for $3,000.
-In November 1801, he married Mary Minor, daughter of wealthy local planter Stephen Minor.
-Stephen Minor, sometimes called Estevan Minor in documents, had been the last Spanish governor of Natchez.
-Mary Minor was 14 years old at the time of the wedding, and Kenner was 24.
-They moved to New Orleans shortly after the wedding.
-The couple lived on Royal Street, and Kenner had his office on Chartres Street.
+Kenner and his young wife lived on Royal Street after their 1801 wedding, and Kenner had his office on Chartres Street.
 In 1804 Kenner was also appointed to the territorial council for Orleans by Thomas Jefferson.

 Kenner became partners with an immigrant from Scotland named Stephen Henderson in a mercantile company known as Kenner and Henderson.
 Kenner and Henderson owned sugar plantations and imported slaves via Charleston, South Carolina.
 In 1805 he was on the board of United States Bank, Philadelphia.
 He was a broker for cotton produced by the labor of his father-in-law's slaves.
 (In 1819 he wrote client John Minor that East India cotton, which was currently at maximum production and flooding the market, was preferred by Liverpool buyers to Mississippi cotton, which would depress cotton prices for the time being.)
 In 1810, Kenner sold Abijah Hunt another 118 acres adjoining the territorial capital of Washington in Mississippi.